altayince/LOB-ITCH-4.0/README.md

 Counting add,delete and execute orders as a packet, it can handle a packet in ~128 nanoseconds.(tested on Intel Core i7-6900K CPU @ 3.20Ghz)
 I/O needs ~ 40 nanoseconds.
 Book handling operations cost ~ 20 nanoseconds.
-If you have enough RAM, convert the hashmap to a vector, produce a unique number from order ID, order book ID and side.
+If you are to keep track of less than 16 books and if you have enough RAM,convert the hashmap to a vector, produce a unique number from order ID, order book ID and side.
 Use that unique number as the index.
 In this case performance is expected to double.

+Build and execution details

+	1 - Build the project with the following command: g++ -O3 -march=native -std=c++1y main.cpp bufferedreader.cpp -o name.out

+	2 - Execute it with the following command :
+	./name.out < [ITCH INPUT] [DESIRED BOOK ID] > [OUTPUT FILE]

+	IMPORTANT : BOOK ID MUST BE IN ARGV[1]